ThroneVault/marvelmind_indoor_gps/README.md

 # marvelmind robotics indoor gps

 This is a ROS package for the [Indoor GPS](docs/more_words.md) kit from Marvel Mind robotics, providing indoor localization for robots.
+This is adapted from software written by Boris Zinin (b.zinin@gmail.com)

 ![alt tag](http://www.marvelmind.com/pics/marvelmind_indoor_GPS.png)